LMR 57 Lion: 19th century

 Lion was ordered by the LMR in October 1837 as one of an order of six locomotives from Todd, Kitson & Laird of Leeds.
 They were built according to the patents of Robert Stephenson for a 6-wheeled locomotive and that of LMR Locomotive Superintendent John Melling, and included several of his patent ideas: hollow water filled firebars, a pre-heating tank beneath the firebox into which waste steam from the safety valve could be directed, Melling's patent radial valve gear, and a coupling wheel to aid adhesion.
-Lion and her sister Tiger were 0-4-2 'luggage' engines for working goods trains.
+Lion and its sister Tiger were 0-4-2 'luggage' engines for working goods trains.
 They had 11 × 20 in cylinders, 5 ft driving wheels, 3 ft 1 in carrying wheels, and 50 psi boilers that were 7 ft 4 in long and slightly oval in cross section.

 Lion was rebuilt at Edge Hill by the LMR in 1841 with a new boiler 8 ft 6 in long, which necessitated the building of longer frames, new 12 × 18 in cylinders, new valves and valve chests, and a new valve gear as designed by William Barber Buddicom in 1840–1841.
 Lions present cylinders are 14+1/8 × 18 in, indicating that they were changed at a later date.

 In 1845, the LMR was absorbed by the Grand Junction Railway (GJR), which in turn was one of the constituents of the London and North Western Railway (LNWR) a year later.
 Lion was re-numbered 116 on the LNWR Northern Division.

 It was used in traffic until 1857, when it was transferred to the Stores Department as Ballast Engine No. 14.
 Lion was sold to the Mersey Docks and Harbour Board in May 1859 for £400 to work the internal system of the Docks & Harbour Board in Liverpool.
 A new boiler (that was probably the present boiler carried by the engine) was fitted by the Harbour Board in 1865.